-Notably, Sophie will discuss the importance of reporting on scientific research and discoveries, drawing from her personal experiences working with the Underwater Earth team on the Great Barrier Reef and acting as Field Producer and Cameraman for the acclaimed Netflix documentary Chasing Coral.
+Notably, Sophie will discuss the importance of reporting on scientific research and discoveries (like those uncovered by figures such as Dr Emma Camp), drawing from her personal experiences working on the Great Barrier Reef and acting as Field Producer and Cameraman for the acclaimed Netflix documentary Chasing Coral.

 Glass of wine included upon arrival.

 Dr Emma Camp is a coral biologist and marine bio-geochemist with research interests in the role marginal reef environments (e.g. mangrove habitats) can play in understanding the impact of future climate change on coral reefs.